 According to available information, one POW in his group escaped and the Japanese kept their word.
 On Tuesday, June 15, 1942, at the Mariveles Cutoff, he and eight other POWs in the Blood Brother group were shot.
 The Japanese made the POW doctor on the detail to say that dysentery was the cause of death.
 The POWs were buried in a grave at Marivles.

-The name of Sgt.
-Jack D. Brink appears on the Walls of the Missing at the American Military Cemetery at Manila.
+Since his remains were not identified, the name of Sgt.
+Jack D. Brink appears on the Walls of the Missing at the American Military Cemetery in Manila.